 NHS jobs to be matched to nationally evaluated profiles, based on information from job descriptions, person specifications and additional information.
 Having national job profiles also provides a framework to check the consistency of local evaluations.

 Profiles work on the basis that there are posts in the NHS which are standard and have many common features.
 The job evaluation scheme uses a common language and a common set of terms to describe all jobs.
 It uses these to highlight similarities between jobs.

 Profiles apply these principles to particular job groups, for example administrative services or health science services.

 It is the responsibility of the Job Evaluation Group (JEG) to produce the national job profiles.
 JEG is a subgroup of the NHS Staff Council and consists of representatives of both the NHS trade unions and NHS organisations, including NHS Employers.

 Please note, as part of the 2018 pay deal, band 1 closed to new entrants from 1 December 2018.
 Band 1 profiles should no longer be used for matching jobs and all band 1 national job profiles are scheduled to be archived.

 Developing job profiles

-Agreed and approved national job profiles are published on this website.
+Agreed and approved national job profiles are published on the NHS Employers website.

 Finding a national job profile